aoijs/documentation/functions/usdfindmember.md

----
-description: 'Retrieve the Member ID, with their Username, in the Current Guild.'
----

 # $findMember

 This function returns the user ID of the specified user.
 Yes/No will determine if function returns current author id \(yes\) or undefined \(no\) if no match was found.
 Default is yes